-To get started and claim your 1 month free trial you will need to sign up for a free trial
+To get started and claim your 14 days free trial you will need to sign up for a free trial.

 Once you have connected your property feed you will see that your branches are created and all your properties will be available to post.